abhishekjakhar/cracking-javascript/docs/scope.md

 sidebar_label: Scope
 ---

+## What is scope?

+Scope in JavaScript refers to the current context of code, which determines the accessibility of variables to JavaScript.

 ## What is global execution context?

 The first execution context which gets created when the JavaScript engine runs your code is called <br/> "Global Execution Context".